telatin/blini/paper/paper2.md

 After the reference sequences are fingerprinted, the 25% lowest hashes are used for indexing.
-The index is a mapping from hash value to a list of serial numbers of the reference sequences that had that hash in their fingerprints.
+The index is a mapping from hash value to a list of sequence identifiers of the reference sequences that had that hash in their fingerprints.
 The number 25% was chosen as a sweet spot between saving memory and retaining enough information for the search.